-For many people striving to increase their wealth, the current debt crisis has led to much worry and stress.
+For many people striving to increase their wealth, the current financial debt crisis has led to much worry and stress.
 Almost every US citizen has heard about the government reaching its debt ceiling at $14.294 trillion on 2 August 2011.

-Essentially, what this meant is that the government would no longer allowed to owe any more than this amount.
+Essentially, what this meant is that the government would no longer be allowed to owe any more than this amount.

 The economic crisis taught two things to those wanting to work towards a more affluent future, as well as those simply wanting to avoid financial problems.

 The first thing is that as US citizens, people do not have any power to change the outcome of this crisis.
 The second thing is that this situation offers an excellent lesson in how to manage your personal finances.

 On one hand, when you begin to research and understand the dynamics of the debt crisis as well as the views of all parties involved, there is much peace of mind in the fact that you should not worry about the financial crisis.